 DIY Enrichment For Cats Doesn’t Have To Be Hard

-Hopefully, this post inspired you to try a few things to add enrichment using what you have around home (or with just a few extra supplies).
+Hopefully by now, you’re inspired to try using what you have around home (or a few extra supplies) to get your cat thinking.
 Cats are funny creatures and their interests can sometimes seem strange to us.
-That means that things you already have (or may have otherwise thrown away) are potential toys for your kitty.
+That means things that may not see exciting are potential toys for your kitty.

-And if you’re really in a bind?
+And if you’re really not sure what to try with your cat?
 Throw on some videos of birds for a while to distract your cat.
+Just follow up with an actual play session later.